-Prior to working at SHoP, Mr. Lovett established a reputation as an internationally recognized emerging urbanist, having placed in numerous international design competitions including AECOM’s Urban SOS, The Rauch Foundation’s Build a Better Burb, Sci-Arc’s LA Cleantech Corridor, LA Forum Dingbat 2.0, Intersections: Grand Concourse Beyond 100, and A New Infrastructure: Innovative Transit Solutions for Los Angeles.
-Mr. Lovett’s independent work has been cited in such publications as the New York Times, LA Times, Architect’s Newspaper, Architecture Magazine, among various other publications.
-Mr. Lovett’s has also held a teaching fellowship at Columbia University, contributed to Autodesk’s Building Information Modeling Curriculum, and was a member of the Columbia Building Intelligence Project (C-BIP).
+Prior to working at SHoP, Ryan established a reputation as an internationally recognized urbanist, where his independent work has been cited in such publications as the New York Times, LA Times, Architect’s Newspaper, Architecture Magazine, among other publications.
+He has also held a teaching fellowship at Columbia University, contributed to Autodesk’s BIM Curriculum, and was a member of the Columbia Building Intelligence Project.

-Mr. Lovett is a graduate of the Masters of Architecture (M.Arch) and Masters of Science in Real Estate Development (MsRED) at the Columbia Graduate School of Architecture, Planning and Preservation where he received an Honor Award for Excellence in Design and the 2012 AIA Heritage Ball Scholarship.
-He also holds a B.A. in Architecture and Ecological Design with High Honors from the University of California Berkeley where he was awarded the Raymond L. Watson Prize as well as the Alpha Rho Chi award.
-He is a member of the American Planning Association (AICP #29564) and lives in Dumbo, Brooklyn, with his wife, Vanessa.
+Ryan holds a Master of Architecture and Master of Science in Real Estate Development from the Columbia Graduate School of Architecture, Planning and Preservation where he received an Honor Award for Excellence in Design and the 2012 AIA Heritage Ball Scholarship.
+He also holds a B.A. in Architecture and Ecological Design with High Honors from the University of California Berkeley where he was awarded the Raymond L. Watson Prize and the Alpha Rho Chi award.
+He is a member of the American Planning Association, American Institute of Architects and Urban Land Institute.